HallofFamer/CLox/README.md

 - C style For Loop replaced with Python/Kotlin style for-in Loop.
 - Global variables are scoped within the file it is declared, effectively becoming module variable.
 - Function/Method parameters become immutable by default, but may be mutable with `var` keyword.
-- Built-in and user defined classes/functions become be immutable, and cannot be accidentally overwritten.
+- Built-in and user defined classes/functions become immutable, and cannot be accidentally overwritten.
 - Fix reentrancy problem with CLox, calling Lox closures in C API becomes possible.
 - Most runtime errors in VM interpreter loop replaced with Exceptions that can be caught at runtime.
 - Inline caching for VM optimization, as well as implementation of Shape(Hidden Class) for better instance variable representation.